-A trilingual performance work with speech, song & incantation
+A bilingual performance work with speech, song & incantation

 A Chamber Made work